FloatinggOnion/hng-backend-task-2/Readme.md

 - DELETE: Removing a person => /api/person_name
   - Returns "Record of {person_name} has been removed"

+### Testing
+- All tests were written and excecuted using `pytest`
+- To run tests, excecute the followin script
+- `python -m pytest test.py`

 ### Tasks
 - [x] Setup FastAPI